autumoswitzerland/autumo-beetroot/doc/running.md

 ### Oracle WebLogic

 beetRoot now runs on latest WebLogic [15.x](https://docs.oracle.com/en/middleware/standalone/weblogic-server/15.1.1/), which supports Jakarta EE 9.
 If you are still using WebLogic [14.1](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/index.html), you must stick with beetRoot version [3.1.5](https://github.com/autumoswitzerland/autumo-beetroot/releases/tag/v3.1.5) (Servlet API 4.0).
-As mentioned earlier, the beetRoot package for WebLogic is specifically bundled with the Servlet API 5.0.
+The WebLogic distribution of beetRoot runs on WebLogic 15.1, even though it still uses Servlet API 5.0.

 We strongly recommend using the [WLST](https://docs.oracle.com/en/middleware/standalone/weblogic-server/15.1.1/wlstc/reference.html) (WebLogic Scripting Tool) to deploy beetRoot.
 Applications must be deployed as an exploded WAR or in an unpacked directory, as beetRoot requires an explicit exploded deployment in WebLogic.